Zinc futures down on muted demand

-Zinc prices on Friday fell 0.42 percent to Rs 154.35 per kg in futures trade as speculators reduced their exposure taking negative cues from spot market.
+Zinc prices on Tuesday fell 0.06 per cent to Rs 157.60 per kg in futures trade as speculators reduced their exposure taking negative cues from spot market.

 Moneycontrol Ready Reckoner